Improving the Timing Resolution of Positron Emission Tomography Detectors Using Boosted Learning -- A Residual Physics Approach: Results

 The \ac{MAE} performance (see \cref{fig:mae_performance}) is similar for all chosen hyperparameter configurations.
 The distribution shows a symmetrical behavior around the median value of $\tilde{z}= \qty{-15}{\milli \metre}$, with a slight skewness that can be observed going from negative offset positions toward positive ones.
 While the prediction quality strongly decreases at the borders of the presented data, the models' predictions work very well in the central region.
 In general, one observes that models with a lower learning rate perform slightly better than those with a learning rate equal to or higher than $0.3$.
 Furthermore, \cref{tab:mae_overview} reveals that the \ac{MAE} is reduced by restricting the allowed energy of the test data.
 The model with hyperparameter configuration \mbox{$(d=18,lr=0.1)$} achieved the best \ac{MAE} performance.
 For the linearity analysis, we excluded the predictions located outside an interval of \qty{\pm 60}{\milli \metre} around the median (grayish areas in \cref{fig:mae_performance}) to be able to give an unbiased evaluation of the performance in the large central region of the data.

 \Cref{fig:overview_chiq} shows exemplarily the distribution of the predictions considering the complete data range for the model $(18, 0.1)$ in combination with the goodness-of-fit per number of degrees of freedom ($\chi^2/ndf$) for a Gaussian function.
 Both distributions are symmetrical.
 The model is able to infer the expected time difference on a coincidence-basis according to the input data.
 Considering the goodness-of-fit, the shapes of the predicted distributions are in very good agreement with the expected Gaussian.
 A substantial deviation from the Gaussian shape is observed when moving toward the far left and far right source positions.
+A part of the linearity analysis for model \mbox{$(18, 0.1)$} is exemplarily depicted for the position \mbox{$(x_{\text{s}},y_{\text{s}}) = (12,0) \unit{\milli \metre}$} in \cref{fig:example_linReg}.
+The global $\varepsilon$ performance for each model is shown in \cref{fig:epsilon_perf1}.
+The estimated $\varepsilon$-parameters of all trained models are within a $3\sigma$-interval in agreement with the theoretical value of $\varepsilon = 1$.